wip-abramson/MisterWip/drafts/ClimateChange/TheOpportunityOfClimateChange/index.md

 If you wait until someone tells you what to do.
 How to fix this.
 It will be too late.

 Don't give up.
 Climate change presents a grave danger to our entire species.
 But realise climate change is presenting us with an opportunity to right the mistakes of the past.
-The transition towards a fairer, cleaner more sustainable world.
+The opportunity to transition towards a fairer, cleaner more sustainable world.

 Humans are  an incredible, adaptive and intelligent species.
 Once we master our environment and learn how to live in harmony with our planet we will be able to look to the stars and truly start shaping our world.